InigoMI/Cleaning-Data-Course-Project/README.md

 Long Narrow format is accepted as tidy data, see Discussion Forums: https://class.coursera.org/getdata-013/forum/thread?thread_id=31

 ## How to read the results
-In order to read the output file use the following script: file<- read.table("tidydataset_narrow.txt")
+- In order to read the output file use the following script

+file<- read.table("tidydataset_narrow.txt")

-To transform it to a wide dataframe use the following: names(file) <- c("activity", "subject", "variable", "value") library(reshape2) file<- dcast(file, activity + subject ~ variable)
+- To transform it to a wide dataframe use the following script

+names(file) <- c("activity", "subject", "variable", "value")

+library(reshape2)

+file<- dcast(file, activity + subject ~ variable)